-- It is expected to be settled in the normal operating cycle; - It is held primarily for the purpose of trading; - ▶ It is due to be settled within twelve months after the reporting period; or - There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.
+- ▶ It is expected to be settled in the normal operating cycle; - It is held primarily for the purpose of trading; - ▶ It is due to be settled within twelve months after the reporting period; or - There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.

-The Group classifies all other assets and liabilities as non-current.
+The Group classifies all other assets and liabilities, including deferred tax assets and liabilities as non-current.